Skip to content

 3. Callback - Any PHP callable that implements your customization logic

-This example demonstrates a complete form modifier implementation.
-The modifier registers a callback that executes during the form:build lifecycle event.
+The following example shows a complete EntityFormModifierInterface implementation.
+The modifier registers a callback that executes during the form:build lifecycle event using registerModificationListener.

 <?php